daniel-dihardja/ai-doc-generator/README.md

 # AI Component Documentation Generator

 A CLI application that automatically generates comprehensive component documentation using your `metadata`, `source code`, and a customizable `documentation template`.
-The app also allows you to define a specific `writing style`, making it easy to tailor the documentation to various audiences and ensure consistency and clarity.
+The app leverages the `OpenAI API`, `prompt engineering`, and `LangChain` to generate high-quality documentation.
+It also allows you to define a specific `writing style`, making it easy to tailor the documentation to various audiences and ensure consistency and clarity.

 ## 🚀 Features